 On the other hand, as with any excursion, the best thing to do to see Stonehenge is to wear comfortable shoes as you will be walking for several hours.

 Is Stonehenge a monument to visit with children?

 Absolutely.
 The little ones will be able to run around the meadow and be amazed by the size of the rocks while the older ones will have the chance to get closer to history on a fun excursion.

 You've probably seen it in books and documentaries countless times before, as it is Europe's most famous prehistoric monument and one of Britain's iconic landmarks.

 Surrounded by a moat, Stonehenge is a megalithic construction in the form of two concentric rings made up of large vertical stone blocks that form a unique sight recognisable from miles away.

 Little is known about the site, and it remains an enigma to anthropologists and historians around the world.
-Only that it was built between 3000 and 1500 BC (towards the end of the Neolithic period). (late Neolithic and early Bronze Age) and that it was part of a larger structure that included ceremonial avenues and stone circles.
+Only that it was built between 3000 and 1500 BC (late Neolithic and early Bronze Age) and that it was part of a larger structure that included ceremonial avenues and stone circles.